s-fleck/rotor/README.md

 package to <https://github.com/s-fleck/lgr>.
 In addition to rotating log files, it can also be used as a (primitive) backup tool.
-For conditionally creating and deleting backups, rotor relies solely on information encoded in the filename suffix of the backups (i.e. the timestamp or index).
+For conditionally creating and deleting backups, rotor relies solely on information encoded in the filename suffixes (i.e. a timestamp or index).
 It therefore also works with backups created by other tools, as long as the filename has a format that rotor can deal with.